edgedb/rfcs/text/1002-optionality-qualifier.rst

 harmless but some queries that are analytical in nature will now fail to return objects with empty pointers, which might lead to bugs in user code.

-Thrift documentation explains that "required is forever".
-What they mean by this is that required fields have to be provided by the caller, say a mobile device.
-Changing a required field into an optional field requires for the database to be updated first before any application code can use this capability.
-While this is a valid concern for RPC systems where new clients won't be able to connect to old servers, in the case of central databases, the most popular deployment scheme already is to migrate the database first.
-The central base is an easier target to control.
-It's true that there's a risk that this ordering will not be kept if the schema definition files are shared between teams responsible for backend and frontend code.

 Migration challenge
 ~~~~~~~~~~~~~~~~~~~